alphasaft/Micro/src/documents/api.md

 ### Syntactic typing and prechecks

-As your language grows bigger, you might want to have a stronger grasp on the syntax than just relying on the native micro syntax.
+As your language grows bigger, you might want to have a stronger grasp on the syntax than just relying on the native micro parsing.
 For example, suppose you add an `import` feature with a macro, that looks like this :

 ```js
 import A from "file";